NativeScript/docs-v8/plugins/plugin-workspace-guide.md

 That will fetch `latest` version of `plugin-tools`, analyze the package to see if any migrations are available and then print a message if there are migrations to run.

-Sometimes `@nativescript/plugin-tools` updates will not contain any migrations so you won't always see migrations available but if it states they are available you can run them as the message states:
+Sometimes `@nativescript/plugin-tools` updates won't need any migrations so you won't always see migrations available but if it states they are available you can run them as the message states:

 ```cli
 // install latest updates